amandastecz/ignite-template-tests-challenge./README.md

 ### POST `/api/v1/statements/withdraw`

-- [] A rota recebe um token JWT pelo header e `amount` e `description` no corpo da requisição, registra a operação de saque do valor (caso o usuário possua saldo válido) e retorna as informações do saque criado com status `201`.
+- A rota recebe um token JWT pelo header e `amount` e `description` no corpo da requisição, registra a operação de saque do valor (caso o usuário possua saldo válido) e retorna as informações do saque criado com status `201`.
+- [X] should be able to withdraw to an account with sufficient balance
+- [X] should not be able to withdraw from an account with insufficient balance

 ### GET `/api/v1/statements/:statement_id`